Primary gravitational waves at high frequencies I: Origin of suppression in the power spectrum: Regularization of the PS of PGWs

-The regularization procedure that is ideally suited for time-dependent situations such as the FLRW universe is the method of adiabatic regularization (for the original discussions, see Refs.~\cite{Fulling:1974zr, Parker:1974qw,Fulling:1974pu,Bunch:1978gb,Bunch:1980vc,Anderson:1987yt}; in this context, also see the books~\cite{Birrell:1982ix,Parker:2009uva}).
-Since we shall be interested in regularizing quantities at a given wave number, the procedure turns out to be relatively simple to employ\footnote{In due course, it will be interesting to examine if other regularization procedures, such as, say, the point-splitting method, lead to the same results.}.
-The method involves identifying the contribution to the two-point function at a given adiabatic order and subtracting it from the complete contribution.
+The method of adiabatic regularization involves identifying the contribution to the two-point function at a given adiabatic order and subtracting it from the complete contribution.
 In order to parametrize the slowness of the changes in the background and calculate the corresponding contributions, it proves to be convenient to introduce a parameter, say, $T$, often referred to as the adiabatic parameter.
 Thereafter, an expansion in the inverse powers of~$T$ is carried out and the terms at the order~$T^{-n}$ is referred to as the contributions at $n$\/th adiabatic order~\cite{Birrell:1982ix}.
 Eventually, the parameter~$T$ is set to unity at the end of the calculations.
 As we shall see, the regularization of the PS is carried out by subtracting terms up to the second adiabatic order.

 Consider a field propagating in a FLRW universe.
 The homogeneity of the background allows us to decompose the field in terms of the Fourier modes and the isotropy of the background implies that the mode functions will depend only on the wave number~$k$.
 In general, a suitably rescaled Fourier mode function of the field, say, $\chi_k$, will satisfy an equation of motion of the following form: